CAFDataProcessing/worker-document/worker-document-shared/README.md

         }
     }

 The fields sent to the worker can either be strings, storage references or binary data.
-An example of each of these can seen above.
+An example of each of these can be seen above.
 The name of the book is passed by string, the picture of the book cover is binary data and is passed using base64, and the contents of the book is passed indirectly to the worker via a storage reference.

 #### Worker Response
 For the sake of this example we will assume that this Document Worker is going to use the fields that have been passed to it to count the number of words in the content, the number of pages in the content, and to lookup the publishers.